Blog>Expert Advice>14 eco-friendly home improvements: Top green tips

 Personalised service

-Working with local trades can mean better communication and a more personalised approach to your project.
+Working with trades covering your local area can mean better communication and a more personalised approach to your project.
 You can collaborate closely with contractors while sharing your vision and values for an eco-friendly renovation tailored to your needs.

 Lasting relationships

-Establishing relationships with local tradespeople fosters trust and reliability.
-You can rely on their expertise for future projects and maintenance, creating a sustainable partnership that benefits you both.
+Establishing good relationships with tradespeople covering your area means you can rely on them for future projects and maintenance, creating a sustainable partnership that benefits you both.

 9. Install a green roof